dapenguin/acme-supermarket-test/README.md

  - Make the constructor defensive, requiring that `pricingRules` be passed in to the constructor.
  - The tests are for the specific scenarios mentioned in the Readme.
 I would have liked to have at least added individual tests for the `calculateDiscount()`, `calculateMinItemsDiscount()` and `calculatePerItemDiscount()` methods.
  - Be a bit more consistent or thoughtful with some of my naming.
- - Ensure that the total is always output to two decimal places.

 ## Description of the problem